 If you love helping people learn and have a good understanding of the content in your course, you can become a Peer Tutor.
 There are many advantages to tutoring, including:

 Peer Tutoring isn’t complicated!
 Tutoring sessions can be held right on campus at a time that is convenient for you and the other student.
-During the session, you answer questions, explain material or demonstrate how to solve problems.
-You can also share ideas about how you study or prepare for tests.
+During tutoring sessions, you will answer questions, explain material, or demonstrate how to solve problems.
+You can also share your ideas about how you study or prepare for tests.

 If you become a Peer Tutor, you will receive orientation information, as well as tips and training that help you develop your skills in working with another student.